-\26.
-Jacob Hochstetler (HS) married 1) Anna Burki (BK4) and married 2) Anna \\\\\.
-Jacob (1704-1775) immigrated in 1738 and lived here at the site of the married into the Beiler, Gnaegi, Miller, Speicher, Steiner, and Yoder families.
-Their daughter, Elizabeth, married John Gnaegi (KY11) who moved to Somerset Co., Pa., and their children married into the Beachy, Blocher, Hersheberger, Hochstetler, Miller, Schlabach, and Walter families.
+26. Jacob Hochstetler (HS) married 1) Anna Burki (BK4) and married 2) Anna .
+Jacob (1704-1775) immigrated in 1738 and lived here at the site of the

-This mural of the Hochstetler massacre (8 feet long by 4 feet high) is on the south wall of the Pennsylvania Dutch Game room recreation room, Shartlesville, Pa.
+This mural of the Hochstetler massacre (8 feet long by 4 feet high) is on the south wall of the Pennsylvania Dutch Campsite recreation room, Shartlesville, Pa.
 In the center is the scene where Indians are about to kill Christian Hochstetler, but they spare him because of his blue eyes.
 Mother Hochstetler can be seen "stuck in the window."
-Commissioned by Laurence Gieringer, ca 1961.
+Commissioned by Laurence Gieringer, ca1960.

 Hochstetler Indian Massacre when on September 19-20, 1757, Jacob's first wife and two children were killed and three were taken captive.
-Remaining children married into the following families: Blank, Chrisner, Hertzler, Kauffman, Rupp, and Stutzman.
+Remaining children married into the following families: Blank, Christner, Hertzler, Kauffman, Rupp, and Stutzman.